Charity gift cards let recipient donate to favorite cause

 It's a good idea to look at the list of charities from which your recipient will be able to choose.
 One organization that sells gift cards might have a list of just a few hundred charities, while another might have thousands of groups that can receive donations by gift card.

-Some charity gift card groups focus on large, national charities while others include many local organizations.
-Others, such as GlobalGiving, have an ever-changing list of "projects" all over the world.
-For example, a recipient could choose to feed an orphaned chimpanzee in the Republic of Congo, send a 5-year-old to school for a year in Haiti or help a youth jump-roping team get to a big competition in Kenya.
+Some charity gift card groups focus on large, national charities, others include many local organizations.
+GlobalGiving has an ever-changing list of "projects" all over the world.
+For example, a recipient could choose to provide meals for underprivileged children in India, purchase school supplies and books for kids in Argentina or fund community building programs in Israel.

 This type of specificity can really appeal to a gift card recipient, Davis says, because many people who give to charity like to see exactly how their donation is making a difference.
 She says: "Then they get to not only choose the charity, but narrow it down to a specific project that is near and dear to their heart."